jwuphysics/jwuphysics.github.io/_posts/2025-05-02-pope-francis-and-galaxies.md

 Back in 2014, I was privileged to participate in the Vatican Observatory Summer School (VOSS).
 Over those four weeks, I formed new friends, made new discoveries, and ate awesome food.
 But the most unforgettable moment of that trip was meeting Pope Francis.

 ![]({{ site.baseurl }}/images/blog/pope-francis.jpg)
-<center>Shaking hands with Pope Francis.
-Maybe I should have paid $20 for the unwatermarked version.</center>
+*Shaking hands with Pope Francis.
+Maybe I should have paid $20 for the unwatermarked version.*

 We also got to hear a special message from Pope Francis.
 Fun fact, did you know that he had a technical certificate in chemistry?
 Anyway, here are some select quotes (all emphasis mine):